jackfood/Half-codeInterpreter/Readme.md

 This Python code runner (Half Code interpreter) with a graphical user interface (GUI) aims to mimic the behavior of Code Interpreter in GPT-4, where code execution happens locally.
 Please note that for error prompt assistance, you must manually copy errors and use the web version of ChatGPT 3.5 Turbo (OpenAI account required).

+Certainly, I've updated the README to include running 'code.py' in a Python environment and highlighted the main feature of auto-listening to clipboard changes:

 ## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)